 About: I'm a third year at Hild Bede studying natural sciences.
 I have been orienteering for six years but it has only been since coming to Durham from the fens in Cambridgeshire that I learnt how to use contours to navigate properly, my previous orienteering skills consisted of knowing which path to run on and when to cut a corner.
 My ultimate goal in orienteering is to stay fit until my eighties and beyond so I can challenge for a world title.

-I am a fourth year physics student from Josephine Butler.
-I started orienteering when I was very young and I have been competing for Great Britain for the last few years.
-My biggest achievement is coming 11th in the middle distance race at the Junior World Orienteering Championships in 2014.
-I also do some coaching and am in the process of completing my UKCC level 2 coaching award.
+I'm a 4th year physics student from Josephine Butler.
+I have been orienteering all my life and represented Great Britain on many occasions.
+My biggest achievement is coming 11th at the Junior World Orienteering Championships in 2014.
+I am also a UKCC level 2 qualified coach and have done lots of coaching with DUOC over the last couple of years.

 About: Hi I'm Luke, I discovered orienteering at University.
 It looked perfect because I run a lot and I can map read quite well, but it turns out that I can't do both at the same time.
 But it's the taking part that counts.